nosmo/pythings/README.md

 Implementation
 -------------
-Swabber uses the PyObjC Python/Objective-C bridge for communication with Things.
+pythings uses the PyObjC Python/Objective-C bridge for communication with Things.

 Use
 -------------